Design and Scientific Prospects of the POLAR-2 Mission: Instrument Design

 \subsection{HPD Design}

-The POLAR-2 mission will consist of two payloads, the High-energy Polarimetry Detector (HPD) that will be introduced in this section and the Spectrocopy and Polarimetry Detector (SPD) which will be discussed in section \ref{sec:BSD}.
+The POLAR-2 mission will consist of two payloads, the HPD that will be introduced in this section and the Spectrocopy and Polarimetry Detector (SPD) which will be discussed in section \ref{sec:BSD}.
 Both of these will be placed on the China Space Station (CSS).
 This has the advantage that they can rely on a relatively large amount of power produced by the space station, compared to for example a free-flying satellite, while the station also handles the data transfer for the mission.
-As a result, the two payloads can be relatively large (exceeding 100 kg), have power consumptions of up to 300 W and can produce 10s of GBs of data per day.
+As a result, the two payloads can be relatively large (exceeding 100 kg), have power consumptions of up to 300 W and can produce tens of GB of data per day.

 The HPD is a single-phase Compton polarimeter whose design is based on the legacy of the POLAR mission \cite{PRODUIT2018259}.
 It consists of a segmented array of scintillators that exploits the correlation between the polarization vector of a photon and its azimuthal Compton scattering direction to determine the polarization parameters (degree and angle) of a given source in a statistical manner, as explained in section~\ref{subsec:polarization_measurement_concept}.
 As in the case of POLAR, it is based on a modular design, with a single polarimeter module consisting of an 8$\times$8 array of elongated plastic scintillators read out by a multi-channel light sensor.
 While POLAR was made of 25 modules arranged in a square array, POLAR-2 will be composed of 10$\times$10 polarimeter modules, increasing the number of channels from 1600 to 6400.
 In addition to increasing the number of modules by a factor of 4, the polarimeter module design itself was improved in order to further enhance the HPD sensitivity compared to POLAR.
 A detailed model of the POLAR-2 polarimeter module design is shown in Figure~\ref{fig:hpd_module_design}, while the overall instrument design is depicted in Figure~\ref{fig:hpd_design}.
 We describe hereafter the major design changes that were brought to the polarimeter module to strengthen POLAR-2's scientific abilities.